 I wake up.
 I notice Timmy is the only person in the room.
 I look at the clock.
 More than an hour has passed.
-I briefly wonder why Timmy would sit by my side for so long?
+I briefly wonder why Timmy would sit by my side for so long.

 I try to move my right arm to see if it is working.
 It is not.
 I lean forward in the bed, supporting myself with my left arm.
 I don’t remember Anna leaving.
 I try to remember what the last thing I said to her was.

 “How long was I out?”

-I ask him.
-He slowly stirs as if he were asleep.
-“I don’t know, about an hour,” He replies, stretching his arms out and yawning.
+Timmy slowly stirs as if he were asleep.
+“I don’t know, about an hour.”
+He stretches his arms out and yawns.

 “What did I do, pass out?
 Did you think to call a doctor?”
-I demand unable to control my anger.
-I recall that Julia says we are most angered by what we see of ourselves in others.
+I demand, unable to control my anger.
+I recall Julia saying we are most angered by what we see of ourselves in others.
 I am unsure how that knowledge helps me right now.

-“I called mom, she checked on you and said let you rest, dang!”
-He says defensively.
+“I called Mom.
+She checked on you and said let you rest, dang!” he says defensively.

 I lay back in the bed, already exhausted.
 I just want him to go.
-This day has gone horribly and I had looked forward to it all week.
+This day has gone horribly, and I had looked forward to it all week.

 I stare blankly at the wall and wonder if I will have the strength to ever see Julia again.
-I know I should tell my mother about my paralyzed arm but she will want me to go to the hospital, and what is the point?
-If I did go I would sign a Do Not Resuscitate.
+I know I should tell my mother about my paralyzed arm, but she’ll want me to go to the hospital, and what is the point?
+If I did go, I would sign a Do Not Resuscitate.
 Just let me die.
 But, I really want to see Julia again.

-“Hey let me ask you something bro,” Timmy starts.
+“Hey, let me ask you something, bro,” Timmy starts.

-I hate when he calls me ‘bro’, even though he is the only person in the world who can call me that and technically be correct.
+I hate when he calls me bro, even though he is the only person in the world who can call me that and technically be correct.

 He leans forward as if he is about to ask something gravely important.
-“What do you think the purpose of life is?” he asks.
+“What do you think the purpose of life is?”

 We sit in silence.
 I don’t want to spend what is perhaps my last day of life dealing with his pretentious crap.

-“Life is just something we do while we are waiting to die,” I reply angrily.
-As soon as the words leave my mouth I regret them.
+“Life is just something we do while we’re waiting to die,” I reply angrily.
+As soon as the words leave my mouth, I regret them.
 I don’t really believe that, not anymore.
 I also don’t want to spend my last days angry.
-All I have is this moment; Julia kept telling me until I believed it, and gratitude.
+All I have is this moment—Julia kept telling me until I believed it—and gratitude.

-Things did not go as well as I wanted to with Anna but I was able to say the words I wanted to; ‘I forgive you’.
+Things didn’t go as well as I wanted them to with Anna, but I was able to say the words I wanted to.
+I forgive you.

-“Man…” he pauses and rubs his forehead “That’s screwed up.”
+“Man…” He pauses and rubs his forehead.
+“That’s screwed up.”
 He looks confused.

-“Hey, listen, I really gotta ask you something,” he suddenly says looking at me.
+“Hey, listen, I really gotta ask you something,” he suddenly says, looking at me.
 “Something big.”

-I am not surprised.
-I’m relieved he is finally getting to the point.
+I’m not surprised.
+I’m relieved he’s finally getting to the point.
 Everything we do has a reason, and I know his reason for seeing me cannot be that he desires my company.
-I turn my head away from him and stare at the wall and wonder what it was I really wanted from Anna.
-Of course I told myself that I wanted to forgive her, but what does that really mean?
+I turn my head away from him and stare at the wall, wondering what it was I really wanted from Anna.
+Of course, I told myself I wanted to forgive her, but what does that really mean?
 What do I get out of it?

 “Did you hear me?”
-Timmy says interrupting my thoughts.
+Timmy asks, interrupting my thoughts.